KoryrKoryr/Comix-project/README.md

 # Usage

 - Search for Manga: Enter a search query in the input field and click the "Search" button.
-- Sort Manga: Select a sort order from the dropdown menu (Default, A-Z, Z-A).
+- Sort Manga: Select a sort order from the dropdown menu (Default, A-Z, Z-A) then click show all.
 - View All Manga: Click the "Show All" button to view the entire manga collection.
 - Clear all manga: Click the "Clear All" button to clear all manga displayed.
 - Like a Manga: Click the "Like" button on a manga item to like it.